 A cash safety net or kitty is important for any traveller.
 A little local cash will be useful to cover those additional costs that tend to pop up while you are on the road such as unexpected transfers, laundry money (we tend to go off-site for laundry as it’s cheaper and supports the locals), upgrades, damage to a rental car, costs for changing flights, visa charges or simply money to buy the essentials should your luggage go missing.
 Most travellers aren’t aware they there travel insurance coverage for lost luggage doesn’t take effect for anywhere from 24-48 hours after the fact.
 In the meantime, you may need clothing, underwear, shoes or just a toothbrush.

 Credit Cards and Travel Cards

-A credit card is a great travel extra and the perfect way to earn some points while travelling if you are smart about when (cash back offers, lounge access, small shop deals, bonus points) and where to use them.
+A credit card is a great trip extra and the perfect way to earn some points while travelling if you are smart about when (cashback offers, lounge access, small shop deals, bonus points) and where to use them.
 Don’t use a credit card for holiday spending if you wouldn’t use it for spending at home.
-There is nothing that will bring on the post holiday blues and a great deal of stress more than a huge credit card bill after you return from your holiday (and with exchange rates and surcharges everything you bought may just be cheaper at home).
+There is nothing that will bring on the post-holiday blues and a great deal of stress more than a huge credit card bill after you return from your holiday (and with exchange rates and surcharges everything you bought may just be cheaper at home).